Our Roasting Passion

 Coffee beans are often damaged by insects, molds, and poor growing conditions which create immature and inferior beans.
 Often sacks of green coffee include pieces of wood, metal, and other foreign objects.

-We use only Premium and Specialty coffee at Rio Coco to minimize the amount of defects in each bag.
+We use only Premium and Specialty coffee at Rio Coco to minimize the amount of defects in each bag and ensure the very best quality and flavors.

 Why is slow roasted coffee better?